Deewana (1992 film): Theme

 Deewana deals with the central theme of love.
-[Raj Kanwar] had compared the role of [Divya Bharti] to that of female roles in his other films like Laadla (1994), Jaan (1996), Jeet (1996) and Judaai (1997) stating that they all were "strong female characters", portraying either the plight of women or displaying the acting prowess of the respective actresses.
-The film also shows how individuals become "obsessed" while in love, through the character of [Khan].
+Raj Kanwar compared the role of Divya Bharti to that of female roles in his other films like Laadla (1994), Jaan (1996), Jeet (1996) and Judaai (1997) stating that they all were "strong female characters", portraying either the plight of women or displaying the acting prowess of the respective actresses.
+The film also shows how individuals become "obsessed" while in love, through the character of Khan.
 He himself talked about this as a lesson he learnt from the film while at University of Edinburgh to receive an honorary degree.
-Several critics compared [Rishi Kapoor]'s role to that in Chandni (1989) for in both the films, he was portrayed as the sacrificing husband.
-In another aspect, [Deewana] emerged as the pathbreaking Bollywood love triangle with its storyline portraying the first lover to be sacrificer, a reversal to the general rule.
+Several critics compared Rishi Kapoor's role to that in Chandni (1989) for in both the films, he was portrayed as the sacrificing husband.
+In another aspect, Deewana emerged as the pathbreaking Bollywood love triangle with its storyline portraying the first lover to be sacrificer, a reversal to the general rule.